Action Engine: Automatic Workflow Generation in FaaS

 \subsection{Workflow Execution}

-To execute the generated workflow, we design the workflow execution module with three generic components: \begin{itemize}[leftmargin=*] \item \textbf{Gateway}: The gateway is designed to provide the API endpoint for executing the generated workflow. \item \textbf{Workflow Orchestrator}: The generic workflow orchestrator is responsible for orchestrating multiple sub-tasks that are executed via the FaaS engine. \item \textbf{FaaS Engine}: The FaaS engine is a generic serverless platform that uses the FaaS model to allow developers to run a function code as a scalable service with the least effort. \end{itemize}
+To execute the generated workflow, we design the workflow execution module with the following three components:

-Once the DAG compiler generates the platform-specific workflow configuration, it registers the workflow to the orchestrator and the gateway to prepare the necessary data and resources.
-Next, the gateway creates an API endpoint and returns it back to the developer for integration with the developer's application.
+\textbf{Gateway} is designed to provide the API endpoint for executing the generated workflow.
+Once the DAG compiler generates the workflow definition, the compiler module registers the workflow to the workflow orchestrator and the gateway to prepare the necessary data and resources.
+Next, the gateway creates an API endpoint and returns it back to the developer for integration with their application.

+\textbf{Workflow Orchestrator} is a generic orchestrator for orchestrating multiple functions (task nodes in DAG) to be executed along with the FaaS engine.
 To execute the workflow, the application calls the API endpoint with the request data (user input).
-Upon receiving the workflow request, the gateway forwards the workflow execution request to the workflow executor.
-The workflow is segmented into multiple sub-tasks for execution within the FaaS engine.
-After completing the workflow, whether successful or not, the orchestrator sends the result back to the gateway, which in turn forwards it back to the API caller.
+Upon receiving the request, the gateway forwards it to the workflow executor, which orchestrates the execution.
+The workflow is then decomposed into multiple sub-tasks, each executed as a separate function within the FaaS engine.
+After completing the workflow, whether successful or not, the orchestrator returns the result to the Gateway, which in turn forwards it back to the API caller.

+\textbf{FaaS Engine} is a generic serverless platform that allows developers to run a function code as a scalable service effortlessly. \name uses the FaaS Engine in conjunction with the workflow orchestrator to execute the FaaS workflow.